tijlleenders/Freelist-android/README.md

 # freelist-android
 Native android todo app for freelist.

-## Freelist Goal
+## Freelist goal
-Freelist helps you figure out what (not) to do, when, and why.
+Freelist gives you the peace of mind to live in the now by making sure that:
-So basically, it helps you align your life with your goals.
+* your life is on track with your priorities/goals
+* your planning calendar is realistic
+* you won't forget anything important

+See https://github.com/tijlleenders/Freelist-android/wiki/Vision for more ideas

 ### Freelist design principles
 * (F) Free